 Friend: How so ?

 Sam Basso: They drew the wrong conclusions from the data.
 Once the experiments were done again they proved that the conclusions were wrong.
 It is too much to type here but I could explain it to you sometime.
-Classical conditioning and operant conditioning are becoming obsolete theories of behavior.
+Classical conditioning and operant conditioning are being misused.

 As the Riddler would say to Batman… “Puzzle me this”: Let’s say you wanted your wife to have sex with you on demand.
 So every time you wanted sex, you’d say a command, after she had sex with you as soon as you were done you clicked a clicker and gave her some chocolate.
 How well would that work out?
 Could you put the behavior on command?
 If you can understand that you can understand what I am saying

 Looking at the overall concept, could I make a woman want to have sex with anybody just because they said a trained command word?

 Friend: Well, no. Although… I could see people being like “I see the clicker and chocolate *waggle eyebrows*”

 Sam Basso: Right but I’m talking about making a woman instantly have sex just like telling a dog to sit or lay down.
 That’s why behaviorism is not valid.
 Behavior is more complex than the theory proposes.
 If the theories were correct, then they would work in all circumstances of behavior.

 Oh how I wish they were wrong 😉

 Challenge Two ********

 I’ll give you another good example of the limitations of operant conditioning…